 Across school we hold a weekly 'Pleasure for Reading' session where children are able to read a book of their choice.
 Books are banded so children are able to read a book at their appropriate level or challenge themselves.
 Within this session staff will share a story with children to promote that love for reading.

 All classrooms have reading areas, with a range of texts available.
 The children can choose from subject-specific books and other age-appropriate reading for pleasure books.
 In each reading area, an Author of the Term is displayed.
 This is to expose children to a wide range of authors and different writing styles.

 We aim for children to lhave a love of Reading and make at least good progress in Reading from their last point of statutory assessment or from their starting point in Nursery.
 Children will use their Reading skills as a key tool in helping them to learn, and as a result, know more, remember more and understand more.

-Please see our 'English Policy' for further information about reading within the Academy or take a look at the 'Recommended Reads' for your child's year group.
+Please see our 'English Policy' for further information about reading within the Academy or take a look at the 'How to Help' documents for your child's year group.